Peronlabs/Ethereum-Node-Crawler

 crawler crawl --timeout 10m --table /path/to/database --geoipdb GeoLite2-Country.mmdb

 Production build of preconfigured software stack can be easily deployed with Docker.
-To achieve this, clone this repository and access docker
+To achieve this, clone this repository and access `docker` directory.

 cd docker